alekseigavrilenko/calc-codex/README.md

 buttons.
 The current memory value appears on the left side of the display and the `MS` and `MR` buttons are disabled when no memory is stored.

+Recent calculations are listed in a history panel to the right of the calculator.

 Use `npm run build` to create a production build.